Affiliate links on Android Authority may earn us a commission. Learn more.

-English is a complicated, but popular language.
+English is a complicated but popular language.
 It’s one of the most popular languages in the world, in fact, and it’s prevalent in many countries.
-Learning English is a bit tough, but rewarding because you can use it almost anywhere.
-There are a surprising number of apps to help people learning English.
+Learning English is a bit tough but rewarding because you can use it almost anywhere.
+There are a surprising number of apps to help people learn English.
 They fall into a few different categories.
-You have your full learning experiences like Memrise or Drops, practice apps like HelloTalk or Tandem, and then phrasebook style apps like Simply Learn English.
+You have your full learning experiences like Memrise or Drops, practice apps like HelloTalk or Tandem, and then phrasebook-style apps like Simply Learn English.
 We have a mix of all three below.
 You probably already have at least a little bit of knowledge if you found your way here and can read this whole paragraph.
 So here are the best English learning apps for Android!

 Price: Free / $69.99 per year